 In this article, we are going to focus mainly on the music distribution side of Horus Music.
 But they offer a lot more than just that!
 For further information, check out their website for more details.

 A wise first step to getting music online is to send it to Horus Music.
 The professionals at Horus will listen to artists’ music to ensure that it gets on the highest quality and most relevant playlists and pages.
-If the submitted music is of low quality, they will also mention this and advise – they won’t want low-quality music attached to their name, and neither should the artist!
+If the submitted music is of low quality, they will also mention this and advise – that they won’t want low-quality music attached to their name, and neither should the artist!
 Any professional opinion is worthwhile.

 Horus Music Distribution